St Peter's Basilica | Vatican City | The Greatest Church in Christendom

 In the 4th century, Emperor Constantine decided to build a basilica where Saint Peter had been buried.
 The construction was completed in the year 329.
 Over time the church fell into disrepair.
 Pope Julius II decided to demolish the structure and replace it with a new basilica.
 He began the construction of the new church in 1506.

-St. Peter's Basilica Location
+History of St. Peter's Basilica in a nutshell

 In 64 AD, Saint Peter, one of the 12 apostles of Jesus, was crucified in the Circus of Nero.
 The Constantinian basilica was built in 326 over what was believed to be the tomb of Saint Peter.
 The church came to be referred to as the Old St. Peter's Basilica after the construction of the new St. Peter’s Basilica began in the 16th Century at the behest of Pope Julius II.
 The Pope chose Donato Bramante for the project.